shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 ### The dataset

-I have retreieved the listing of all NBER working papers, a collection of 26393 papers (as of 25 Oct 2019), starting with a small number of technical reports in 1973 to hundreds of modern research papers every year in the
+I have retrieved the listing of all NBER working papers, a collection of 26393 papers (as of 25 Oct 2019), starting with a small number of technical reports in 1973 to hundreds of modern research papers every year in the
 2000s.